lexiom/dotfiles/nix/README.md

-# local development environment using nix flakes
+# Local development environment using nix flakes

 - Before doing anything, don´t forget to rename the file you wish to run to `flake.nix`
 - Then, you can run the following command `nix develop`